MicrosoftDocs/architecture-center/docs/industries/aerospace/geospatial-processing-analytics-content.md

 [Spark in Azure HDInsight](https://azure.microsoft.com/services/hdinsight) provides an alternative for using geospatial libraries in the Apache Spark environment.

 Here are some alternative libraries and frameworks that you can use for geospatial processing:
 - [Apache Sedona](https://sedona.apache.org), formerly named GeoSpark, is a cluster computing system for processing large-scale spatial data.
-Sedona extends Spark and Spark SQL with out-of-the-box Spatial Resilient Distributed Datasets and SpatialSQL that efficiently loads, processes, and analyzes large-scale spatial data across machines.
+Sedona extends Spark and Spark SQL with out-of-the-box Spatial Resilient Distributed Datasets and SpatialSQL that efficiently load, process, and analyze large-scale spatial data across machines.
 - [Dask for Python](https://tutorial.dask.org/00_overview.html) is a parallel computing library that scales the existing Python ecosystem.

 ## Considerations